Dabboy345/EDA2/README.md

     Queue* dequeue(Queue* q);
 ```

 To implement the turns system first we had to code some basic functions for the queue data structure.
-Then at the start of each battle we initialize the queue and we enqueue 20 elements (20 turns for combat), both player and enemy and each time a character does an attack (player or enemy) it dequeues and element of the list and prints how many elements there are left in the queue (turns remaining)
+Then at the start of each battle we initialize the queue and we enqueue 20 elements (20 turns for combat), both player and enemy and each time a character does an attack (player or enemy) it dequeues and element of the list and prints how many elements there are left in the queue (turns remaining).
+The big O O(1) because these functions are constant.
+The functions are located in utils.c and the queue data structure is located utils.h.
+The init_quue is located in line 27, enqueue is located in line 35, dequeue is in line 43.

 #### 2.2 DESIRABLE OBJECTIVES MET
 **1. Implementation of a data reading (loading) system from an external file for the initial configuration of the Character, the Scenarios, the skills, and the Enemies.
 The base file should be a plain text or a JSON formatted file.**